animesh-singhal/FCND-3D-Controls/README.md

 At this point, the yellow quad will most likely follow the figure eight shaped trajectory.
 You can play with the gains to decrease the settling time (increasing the proportional gains will help).
 You might not be able to ace this scenario if the constraints are not put on the various state variables of the quad.
 This might result into random behavior of the drone once those constraints are surpassed.

 The extra challenge in this scenario is to complete the trajectory planning for the red colored quad.
 It only has the position command at various time stamps.
 Various approaches can be adopted to calculate the velocity values at each waypoint the quad needs to follow.
 This can be done in [Generate_pos_vel_Fig_8.ipynb](./config/traj/Generate_pos_vel_Fig_8.ipynb) by assigning values to `vx`, `vy`, `vz`.
 After running this python script, red drone's [trajectory file](./config/traj/FigureEight.txt) will get updated with the velocity information.
 This additon will provide the feed-forward velocity terms in the controller equations.
 The yellow drone's [trajectory file](./config/traj/FigureEightFF.txt) already contains the velocity information.

+Here's how the result of this scenario will look like:

 ![Scenario 5](./images/Scenario_5.gif)